pudly/schmopera-hugo/content/articles/a-prodigy-grows-into-his-art.md

 B: I think a lot of it depends of the role and on the piece.
 If you're doing some bel canto piece, you can think of that last 30 percent as really engaged acting, but what kind of engaged acting can you do in bel canto?
 So then you have to concentrate more on the voice.
 But if it's all about hitting the marks and just singing as great as I can, I'm putting all my eggs in one basket.
 If I have an off day, that's going to be really disappointing.
 Whereas, if you add these other layers, even if you're having a bad day you can find satisfaction in it.

 Maybe some people get off on perfecting their technique every day.
 I need more complexity in what I do.
 I get bored.
 I constantly want to find new stuff.
 That's just the animal that I am.
 I need more layers.

+>Everything's a vehicle in life.
+So your voice is a vehicle for the music.
+Your voice is a vehicle for your personality.

 I do a lot of work with a particular singer, and he's an animal.
 He goes on stage and vomits and diarrheas everywhere.
 And he always recognizes me – still doesn't know my name.
 We've done, I don't know, four or five productions together, and I've still never seen him engage with anyone on stage even when he's in the most intimate love scene.
 But I appreciate what he does.
 I appreciate that kind of animal instinct because that's just too much energy for me.
 And 85 percent of the audience loves that.
 It just reads.
 He arrives for his ridiculous bow and they go nuts.